 Queensland Treasury is responsible for driving better financial and economic outcomes for Queensland, so Queenslanders can prosper now and into the future.
-We undertake a range of functions that contribute to this goal, from managing the state’s finances to administering grants, collecting taxes to procuring infrastructure.
+We undertake a range of functions that contribute to this goal, from managing the state’s finances to administering grants, collecting taxes, procuring infrastructure and keeping workplaces healthy, safe and fair.

-Treasury also has close relationships with statutory bodies whose work complements that of the department and which are the legal responsibility of the Treasurer or the Under Treasurer.
+In July 2015, the Office of Industrial Relations joined our team.
+We also have close relationships with statutory bodies whose work complements that of the department and which are the legal responsibility of the Treasurer or the Under Treasurer.
 These include

 Treasury is responsible for managing Queensland’s revenue and expenditure in a way that drives economic growth, creates jobs, and improves prosperity now and into the future.
 Each year, Treasury prepares a state budget.
 We do this by working with other government agencies to negotiate departmental budgets that respect the fiscal, economic, service delivery and reform goals of the government.